Webinar Popup Cancel button

 If your product weighs less than 0.25 oz, you must use a tear-away tag or affix a tape to the container to act as a PDP.

-So, we’ve included 4 things that enhance the prominence and conspicuousness of a label and make it readable.
+So, we’ve included 4 things that enhance the prominence and conspicuousness of a label that make it readable.

 1. Panel display